 Writing and sending out effective emails is a skill in itself.
 As an email marketer, you need to ensure that every email you send out serves a very specific purpose.
 No email deserves a lesser statute – whether it is to inform users of an upcoming event, the latest offers, or product updates or to say a simple ‘Hi’.

 Usually, the primary goal of an email is to convince the subscriber or more generally the receiver, to do something.
 This is where the role of calls-to-action (CTAs) begins.

 CTAs aid in guiding your subscriber to the primary action you need them to take.

-In this article, I will help you learn everything you need to know about the best CTA practices in email marketing.
+In this article, I will help you learn everything you need about the best CTA practices in email marketing.

 Let’s begin by understanding the significance of CTA: